Skip to main content

 • Small market capitalization may limit liquidity.

-• Ongoing: Continued growth of the global video game market, driven by increasing adoption of esports, mobile gaming, and streaming platforms.
+• Continued growth of the global video game market, driven by increasing adoption of esports, mobile gaming, and streaming platforms.

-• Potential: Changes in consumer preferences and gaming trends can impact the demand for certain games and platforms.
+• Changes in consumer preferences and gaming trends can impact the demand for certain games and platforms.

 • Expansion of Esports Market: The global esports market is projected to reach $2 billion by 2025, driven by increasing viewership, sponsorships, and media rights deals.
 NERD can capitalize on this growth by investing in esports organizations, streaming platforms, and game developers that are actively involved in the esports ecosystem.
 This includes companies that host tournaments, manage esports teams, and develop games with esports potential.
 The timeline for realizing this growth is ongoing, as the esports market continues to mature and attract new participants.